Artem Dovbyk: Club career

+Cherkaskyi Dnipro

 Born in Cherkasy, Ukraine, Dovbyk is a product of the FC Cherkaskyi Dnipro academy after graduating from the Olympic Reserve Specialized Sports School Slavutych in Cherkasy.
-His professional debut Dovbyk made with his home team in 2014.
+He made his debut against Skala on 26 July 2014.
+A month later, on 16 August, he scored his first goal in a 3–1 victory against Krystal Kherson, aged 17 years and 55 days, becoming the youngest scorer for his club in history.
+Later that year, on 12 October, he scored his first hat-trick in a 5–0 victory over Arsenal Bila Tserkva.
 He won the 2014–15 Ukrainian Second League, scoring 7 goals.

+Dnipro

-In summer of 2015 he signed a contract with FC Dnipro, but in April 2016 he was then sent on a three-month loan to Moldovan club FC Zaria Bălți, where he won the Moldovan Cup.
+In summer 2015, he signed a contract with FC Dnipro, but in April 2016, he was then sent on a three-month loan to Moldovan club FC Zaria Bălți, where he won the Moldovan Cup.
 He would go on to score a joint team high 6 goals as he won the 2016–17 Ukrainian Premier League Best Young Player award.
 This prompted Ukraine national team coach Andriy Shevchenko to call him up for 2018 FIFA World Cup qualifiers.

+Midtjylland

 When Dnipro were relegated due to incurring debt, Dovbyk stayed with the club.
 He would go on to score 12 goals in 13 games in the Ukrainian Second League, gaining interest from foreign clubs, and in 2018 he joined Danish club FC Midtjylland on a free transfer.
 In 2018 with FC Midtjylland Dovbyk became a national champion and in 2019 becoming a national cup holder.
-On 2 September 2019, he was loaned out to SønderjyskE for the 2019–20 season.
-With SønderjyskE, Dovbyk for the second time became a Danish cup holder.
+On 2 September 2019, he was loaned out to Sønderjyske for the 2019–20 season.
+With Sønderjyske, Dovbyk for the second time became a Danish cup holder.

+Dnipro-1

-After a lack of regular playing time and dry run on scoresheet, in 2020 Dovbyk returned to Ukraine signing with the recently established SC Dnipro-1 that was just promoted to the Ukrainian premiers in previous season.
+After lacking regular playing time and dry run-on scoresheet, Dovbyk returned to Ukraine in July 2020 signing with the recently established SC Dnipro-1 that was just promoted to the Ukrainian premiers in previous season.
 While his league performance was somewhat under par from what expected, Dovbyk made a nice score run in the Ukrainian Cup netting 4 goals in three games, becoming one of the three top scorers in the tournament.

+Once the 2021–22 season was cancelled at the start of the Russian invasion of Ukraine, Dovbyk made a temporary move to Dynamo Kyiv who were playing charity matches in Europe for the rest of the season to stay in form.
+In the 2022–23 season, he scored two hat-tricks for Dnipro-1 against Zorya Luhansk and Kolos Kovalivka, thus becoming only the tenth player in the league's history to achieve this feat.
+He finished the season as top scorer with 24 goals.